Ben & Holly's Little Kingdom: Broadcast

-In the United Kingdom and Ireland the show was broadcast on Channel 5 kids programming block, Milkshake!
-It was also broadcast on Nick Jr. UK and Ireland.
+In the United Kingdom and Ireland the show was broadcast on Channel 5 children’s programming block, Milkshake! and on Nick Jr. UK and Ireland.
 In Canada, the show was broadcast on Treehouse TV.
-In the United States, the show was broadcast on Nick Jr. The series also airs on Baraem in Qatar.
-On 1 June 2021, the entire show became available on Netflix.
+In the United States, the show was broadcast on the Nick Jr. Channel.
+The series also airs on Baraem in Qatar.
+On 1 June 2021, the entire show became available on Tubi.
 It was broadcast across Nickelodeon's channels throughout Africa, Asia-Pacific, Europe, the Middle East, Latin America and North America.

 Reception

-Common Sense Media gave the show a 4 out of 5, calling it "charming" and saying it promoted friendship and perseverance.
-The Toy Insider also gave the show positive review, saying it was entertaining and also taught positive values.
+Common Sense Media gave the show 4/5, calling it "charming" and saying it promoted friendship and perseverance.
+The Toy Insider also gave the show a positive review, saying it was entertaining and also taught positive values.